edgelord314/sysDepFiles/README.md

 for example with ```SystemDependentFile.getUserFile(String relativePath)``` you can get a file within the users home directory matching the given path.
 For the user "joe" on a mac, it would return the file
 ```/Users/joe/path```.

-# TODO
-**Windows integration.** This program currently only supports MacOs and Linux